Paul Carus: Career

-Carus's world view and philosophy
+Philosophy

-Carus considered himself a theologian rather than philosopher.
+Carus considered himself a theologian rather than a philosopher.
 He referred to himself as "an atheist who loved God".

 Carus is proposed to be a pioneer in the promotion of interfaith dialogue.
 He explored the relationship of science and religion, and was instrumental in introducing Eastern traditions and ideas to the West.
 He was a key figure in the introduction of Buddhism to the West, sponsoring Buddhist translation work of D. T. Suzuki, and fostering a lifelong working friendship with Buddhist Master, Soyen Shaku.
-Carus' interest in Asian religions seems to have intensified after he attended the World's Parliament of Religions in 1893.
+Carus's interest in Asian religions seems to have intensified after he attended the World's Parliament of Religions in 1893.

 For years afterwards, Carus was a strong sympathizer of Buddhist ideas, but stopped short of committing fully to this, or any other, religion.
-Instead, he ceaselessly promoted his own rational concept which he called the "Religion of Science".
+Instead, he ceaselessly promoted his own rational concept, which he called the religion of science.
 Carus had a selective approach and he believed that religions evolve over time.
 After a battle for survival, he expected a "cosmic religion of universal truth" to emerge from the ashes of traditional beliefs.

 Carus proposed his own philosophy similar to panpsychism known as 'panbiotism', which he defined as "everything is fraught with life; it contains life; it has the ability to live."